mattrussi/gitlab-com-runbooks/docs/disaster-recovery/README.md

 It will be necessary to spread the new Gitaly servers across all zones that are available.
 For example, if there is a failure in `us-east1-b`, set `zones = ['us-east1-c', 'us-east1-d']`.

-The `list-disk-snaphots` helper script can be used to aid setting the latest snapshot for the failed Gitaly nodes.
+The `glsh snapshots list` helper script can be used to aid setting the latest snapshot for the failed Gitaly nodes.
 For example, for a `us-east1-d` failure this will find the latest snapshots for all Gitaly nodes in that zone:

 ```
-$ glsh list-disk-snapshots -e gprd -z us-east1-d -t 'file-\d+-stor'
+$ glsh snapshots list -e gprd -z us-east1-d -t 'file'
 Searching for snapshots filter=file-\d+-stor env=gprd zone=us-east1-d project=gitlab-production
 -
 2023-01-23:08:37 (-2h37m)  file-23-stor-gprd-data  https://www.googleapis.com/compute/v1/projects/gitlab-production/global/snapshots/file-23-stor-gprd-d-us-east1-d-20230123083755-xdbrvfee